l0l869/Multi-Resets/README.md

 ## Known Issues

-- For some, the macro retrieves the wrong pixel colour; enable `readScreenMemory`, if this is the case.
+- For some, the macro retrieves the wrong pixel colour; enable `Read Screen Memory`, if this is the case.

 - Something to know: clicking/tabbing to other windows when instances are launching will mess up the macro.